 - Prices that have been paid for Peruvian items

 - During business negotiations, be prepared to discuss all aspects of the contract concurrently, rather than discussing individual aspects point-by-point.
-Also, be prepared for seemingly irrelevant data to be reviewed and re-viewed.
+Also, be prepared for seemingly irrelevant data to be reviewed and re-reviewed.
 Try to be as polite as possible, ask questions, and avoid confrontations.

 - Even though many people may be involved in your meetings, the most senior manager in attendance will likely make the final decision.
 Consequently, it’s important to defer to that person and cultivate a relationship with them.